alfille/m6800assembler/README.txt

 Return_60C1:	RTS         ; IMPL ; 39       ; Return from Subroutine

 Lines are in form of label: code ; comment
+    -- each component is optional (This example is from my disassembler, which puts the actual bytes in the comments)

-Labels are optional unless needed for jump or branch Code follows standard format with examples of different addressing modes shown Comments are anythng after a ';'
+Labels are optional unless needed for jump or branch

+Code follows standard format with examples of different addressing modes shown
+    Use the -i command line option to see the full instruction set Addressing modes for the M6800
+    Immediate: OP # value
+    Relative: OP branch relative to next location
+    Direct: OP address 1st pae
+    Extended: OP 2-byte adress
+    Indexed: OP value,X
+    Values can be a number, address, defined symbol, or expression (including a function)

+Comments are anythng after a ';'

-Number format is decimal e.g. 16
+Number format is
+    Decimal e.g. 16
     Hexidecimal $10 or 0x10 or 10H
     Binary %10000000
     Character 'A

 --------
 Functions